 Prior art and references

-The Android system has similar processes about CTS inclusion when developing new APIs.
+The Android system has similar processes about CTF inclusion when developing new APIs.

 Many programming languages have similar testing requirements for new APIs, as well.